aaditya29/Microservices-With-Go/Part_5/readme.md

 ## Building Microservices With Golang

 #### Part Five
-In this part we are going to continue building a simple RESTfulservice using the standard packages in Golang.<br>
+In this part we are going to continue building a simple RESTfulservice using the standard packages in <b>Golang.</b><br>

-<b>Also we are going to learn how to use the Gorilla framework</b>
+<b> Also we are going to learn and implement Gorilla Framework</b>

 ## Gorilla Framework
 [![GoDoc](https://godoc.org/github.com/gorilla/mux?status.svg)](https://godoc.org/github.com/gorilla/mux)